tawficahmad/retail-bi-capstone-sales-analysis/retail-bi-capstone-sales-analysis/README.md

 ## Project Overview

-This project analyses retail sales data for a chain of stores using business intelligence tools and techniques.
+As the capstone project for my IBM Business Intelligence (BI) Analyst Professional Certificate, this project analyses retail sales data for a chain of stores using business intelligence tools and techniques.
 The aim was to clean, prepare, query, visualise and interpret sales, stock, product, store and city data to support better business decision-making.

-The project follows a full BI workflow: data preparation in Excel and Power Query, exploratory analysis using pivot tables, SQL querying in PostgreSQL, statistical analysis in Excel, and dashboard creation in Tableau.
+The project follows a full BI workflow: data preparation in Excel and Power Query, exploratory analysis using pivot tables, SQL querying in PostgreSQL, statistical analysis in Excel, and dashboard creation in Tableau and IBM Cognos Analytics.

 ## Business Scenario